Matthew O'Reilly

 Matthew O'Reilly (1 March 1880 – 13 November 1962) was an Irish politician.
 A farmer, he was first elected to Dáil Éireann as a Fianna Fáil Teachta Dála (TD) for the Meath constituency at the June 1927 general election.
-He was re-elected at each subsequent general election until lost his seat at the 1954 general election.
+He was re-elected at each subsequent general election until he lost his seat at the 1954 general election.
+From 1937 to 1948, he was elected for the Meath–Westmeath constituency.

 He was educated at Castleknock College.